PlayStation Portable (PSP) Architecture

 The Graphics Engine is controlled using traditional ‘display lists’ stored in main memory.
 The CPU builds them and the GPU reads them (using Direct Memory Access).
 Display lists basically tell the GPU what, how and where to draw.
 In the case of the PSP, display lists are not limited to rendering tasks – they can also include vector transformations.

 The strategy implemented to process lists is critical to ensure that the CPU and GPU work concurrently and don’t stall each other.
 Remember, we want the GPU to accelerate operations, not to be a burden.
-Hence, the CPU and GPU support deferred rendering, a technique that allows the CPU to build the next set of display lists while the GPU is processing a previous one.
+Hence, the CPU and GPU support deferred rendering [22], a technique that allows the CPU to build the next set of display lists while the GPU is processing a previous one.
 The GE is configured by specifying where in memory the display list starts (base address) and where it stops (stall address).
 As a result, there are two ways of allocating a list:

-Furthermore, Sony stated that the GPU’s DMA unit is not just a ‘dumb memory copier’ – it can also understand the data transferred [13].
+Furthermore, the GPU’s DMA unit is not just a ‘dumb memory copier’ – it can also understand the data transferred [23].
 Thus, display lists can include commands such as jump and return to tell the DMA to branch out and get data from somewhere else.
 This saves the CPU from embedding large resources (models, textures, etc.) in the display lists (which would effectively duplicate data in memory) and reduces bandwidth consumption.
 This system was inherited from the PS2.

 Finally, the DMA can also interpret bounding box data: combined with information stored in the GE, the DMA will skip drawing commands that aren’t within the display area.
 It’s also possible to declare bounding boxes inside other bounding boxes, but let’s leave that topic for another day!